egumasa/engagement-annotation-project/docs/4_Part3_tag_spans.md

 - Subordinate clauses can get an engagement tag spanning the entire clause (e.g., `COUNTER`, `ENTERTAIN`).
 - Additionally, subordinate clauses may have additional engagement items inside the clause.

-Here are the recommended steps:
+## Structural approach
+The following steps are meant to help you to look for potential linguistic structures that engagement strategy can surface.
+This is not an exhaustive list, so they should be used as only a recommended guidance.
-1. Look out for any verbs; Are they potentially engagement item (e.g., `say`, `believe`)?
+1. Look out for any verbs in the main clause; Are they potentially engagement item (e.g., `say`, `believe`); Who says or believes?
-2. Look for any conjunctions and adverbial phrases.
+2. Look for any conjunctions and adverbial phrases in the main clauses.
-3. Look for any
+3. Look for any modal verbs, negative particles, .
+4. Does the sentence cite any sources?

+## Functional approach
+1. Does the sentence hedge their statement (e.g., expression of likelihood)?
+2. Does the sentence attribute the claim to any sources?
+3. Does the sentence assert their own point of view WITHOUT recognition to others (i.e., `Monogloss`)?

 ## Example
 Consider the following example: